gajus/gitdown/.gitdown/helpers/anchor.md

  */
 ```

-Then reference the tag in the GitDown document:
+Then reference the tag in the Gitdown document:

 <!-- gitdown: off -->
 ```